ThomasFirmin/hpo_snn/README.md

 ## Installation

-One can face many issues installing SNN simulators on HPC clusters, they're might be conflict between `PyTorch` versions, CUDA and custom CUDA code of Lava-DL.
+One can face many issues installing SNN simulators on HPC clusters.
+One could face conflicts between `PyTorch` versions, CUDA and custom CUDA code of Lava-DL.
-We did not face cristical issues running Lava-DL and Bindsnet with `Pytorch v.2.0.1`.
+We did not face critical issues running Lava-DL and Bindsnet with `Pytorch v.2.0.1`.

 ### Bindsnet
 Bindsnet must be installed by hand following instructions found [here](https://bindsnet-docs.readthedocs.io/installation.html).